Embedded lease identification and accounting has been saved

 Under ASC 840, operating leases and service contracts that may have contained leases were expensed in a similar fashion.
 As a result, companies may not have been rigorous about identifying embedded leases.
 That leads us to where we are today.

 The Financial Accounting Standards Board's (FASB's) new lease standard requires many leases to be recorded on the balance sheet, which represents a big change in financial reporting.
 The rules are expected to have an impact on companies in many industries.
 From manufacturing to telecommunications and financial services to pharmaceuticals, nearly all organizations enter into lease arrangements.
-The new lease accounting rules go into effect for public companies beginning in 2019 and private companies in 2020.
+The FASB's new lease accounting rules went into effect for public business entities for fiscal years beginning after December 15, 2018 (i.e., January 1, 2019 for calendar year-end companies) and will go into effect for all other entitles for fiscal years beginning after December 15.
+2021 (i.e., January 1, 2022 for calendar year-end entities).

 Where could your leases be hiding?